GCU-GenCyber/GenCyber-Camp-24/Linux/Linux Lesson - Kimmy/readme.md

 - the group to which that owner belongs to
 - the date of creation

-## Linux File Permissions Tutorial: How to View and Change Permission
+# Beginners: Lesson 3 - How to View and Change Permissions
 ![alt text](https://github.com/GCU-GenCyber/GenCyber-Camp-23/blob/main/Linux/Linux%20Lesson%20-%20Kimmy/img/BasicPermissions.png)

 The file type will appear as a **-** , **d**, or **i** : file, directory, or link